-^{}Outside control limits
+\Outside control limits

-Therefore, positive results for these metals would be qualified as estimated value, "J" in the parent sample.
+Therefore, positive results for the parent sample would be qualified as estimated value, "J" for these metals.

 Results for method blanks were acceptable and no contamination was found in the method blanks.
 Calibration blanks were analyzed after each continuing calibration standard.
-Sample TMW52042023 was also used for serial dilution for total metals.
+Sample MW19042023 was also used for serial dilution for total metals.
 The serial dilution analysis (at 5-fold dilution) was within 10% difference of the initial analysis.
 The same sample was used for spike addition (analytical spike).
-All results were within the QC limit of (80-120%) for total and dissolved metals.
+All results were within the QC limit of (80-120%) for total metals.